StarFleetCPTN/GoMFT/docs/docs/core-concepts/connections.md

 Connections in GoMFT are configurations that define how to access different storage systems.
 Before you can transfer files, you need to set up connections for your source and destination systems.

+> **Note**: GoMFT now supports the Storage Provider feature, which allows you to create reusable connection profiles with securely stored credentials.
+For detailed information, see the [Storage Providers](/docs/user-guides/storage-provider-guide) guide.

 ## Supported Connection Types

 GoMFT leverages rclone as its transfer engine, supporting a wide range of storage systems: